Rasmuzeri/bittium_case_2/README.md

 # AI-Powered Coding Assistant

 ## Project Overview
 This project is an AI-powered coding assistant that helps developers improve their code by providing suggestions based on best practices and coding standards.
 The application consists of a web-based chat interface where users can input code or coding questions, and the system responds with optimized code suggestions.
+The conversational aspect of the application is carried out with Web Speech API.

 The system uses a RAG (Retrieval-Augmented Generation) approach:
 1. A language model generates responses to coding questions